amwatah/sveltekit-portfolio/README.md

 # sveltekit-portfolio
- a simple portfolio created with sveltekit
+ a simple portfolio created with sveltekit  and carbon UI